marcusoftnet/marcusoftnet.github.io/_posts/2008-04-30-2008-european-championships-my.md

 4. [Cory](http://www.buyasyouviewcoryband.co.uk/)
 5. [Stockholm](http://www.stockholmbrass.se/)

-Being a bit patriotic for the last thing i still think it is a possibility.
+Being a bit patriotic for the last thing I still think it is a possibility.
 I wish all the bands good luck (as if the all read this :)) but most of all Stockholm Brass Band.